-- What is the price of the GRE revised General Test?
+- What is the price of the test?

 - Which MBA programs accept GRE scores?

-- Business schools worldwide accept GRE scores for their MBA and other graduate business programs, including many top-ranked programs.
-View the most current list of business schools accepting GRE scores for MBA admissions.
+- Business schools worldwide accept GRE scores for their specialized master's, MBA and doctoral programs, including many top-ranked programs.
+View the current list of business schools accepting GRE scores for their MBA programs.

 The GRE program participates in student fairs in select locations.
 These fairs provide an opportunity to talk directly with a representative.
 Check our schedule for upcoming events.